ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### Client-Side Data/Asset Management

 Any presentation for long offline periods will need to manage static assets like HTML, Javascript, CSS or media files.
-A **common service** should support components to deal with assets in client-side storage.
+A common storage **service** should support components to deal with assets in client-side storage.

 #### Client/Server Implementation Consistency